paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-021-civil-rights.md

 Title 70 of the Revised Statutes, referred to in subsec. (a), was in the original “Title ‘Crimes,’ ” meaning title 70 of the Revised Statutes, consisting of R.S. §§ 5323 to 5550.
 For complete classification of R.S. §§ 5323 to 5550, see Tables.

 Title IX of Public Law 92–318, referred to in subsec. (b), is title IX of Pub.
 L. 92–318, June 23, 1972, 86 Stat.
-373, as amended, known as the Patsy Takemoto Mink Equal Opportunity in Education Act, which is classified principally to chapter 38 (§ 1681 et seq.) of Title 20, Education.
+373, known as the Patsy Takemoto Mink Equal Opportunity in Education Act, which is classified principally to chapter 38 (§ 1681 et seq.) of Title 20, Education.
 For complete classification of title IX to the Code, see Short Title note set out under [section 1681 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1681&num=0&edition=prelim) and Tables.

 The Religious Freedom Restoration Act of 1993, referred to in subsec. (b), is Pub.
 L. 103–141, Nov.
 16, 1993, 107 Stat.
 1488, which is classified principally to chapter 21B (§ 2000bb et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000bb of this title](./chapter-21b-religious-freedom-restoration.md#section-2000bb) and Tables.

 The Religious Land Use and Institutionalized Persons Act of 2000, referred to in subsec. (b), is Pub.
 L. 106–274, Sept.
 22, 2000, 114 Stat.
 803, which is classified principally to chapter 21C (§ 2000cc et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000cc of this title](./chapter-21c-protection-of-religious-exercise-in-land-use-and-by-institutionalized-persons.md#section-2000cc) and Tables.

 The Civil Rights Act of 1964, referred to in subsec. (b), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title VI of the Civil Rights Act of 1964 is classified generally to subchapter V (§ 2000d et seq.) of this chapter.
+241. Title VI of the Civil Rights Act of 1964 is classified generally to subchapter V (§ 2000d et seq.) of this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of this title](./chapter-021-civil-rights.md#section-2000a) and Tables.

 #### Codification
 R.S. § 722 derived from acts Apr.
 9, 1866, ch.
 31, § 3, 14 Stat.
 27; May 31, 1870, ch.
 114, § 18, 16 Stat.
 144.